superblocks-at/supertools/README.md

 # @superblocks-at/supertools

-> Airtable dev tools - an npm package that can be added to any block and includes the following tools:
+Airtable dev tools - an npm package that can be added to any block and includes the following tools:

-1. A [GlobalConfig](https://airtable.com/developers/blocks/api/models/GlobalConfig) editor - this package allows you to view AND edit global config in development mode AND in release mode.
+1. A [GlobalConfig](https://airtable.com/developers/blocks/api/models/GlobalConfig) editor - so you can view AND edit global config in development mode AND in release mode.

-2. An api [models](https://airtable.com/developers/blocks/api/models/Base) explorer - with support for viewing the property values of the following models, exactly as you get them from the api:
+2. An [api](https://airtable.com/developers/blocks/api/models/Base) explorer - with support for viewing the property values of the following models, exactly as you get them from the api:

 - Base
 - Active table